 Note:

-No iBeacons are emitted when the module is either doing a ‘scan’ (ie listening for other iBeacons!) or ‘connected’ in serial mode to a remote device.
+No iBeacons are emitted when the module is either doing a ‘scan’ (ie listening for other iBeacons!) or ‘connected’ in serial mode to a remote device, or in the initial 10s after boot.

 Scanning

 Scanning involves the BLE in receive mode for advertisement packets.
 The scan is done for a certain period of time, and can then optionally repeat every X seconds subsequently.